dmitry-meleshko/nlp/README.md

 # Raw Text Indexer

-Finds the most occuring words in a directory of raw text files.
-Prints a list of top N most common occurring words, as well as the files and sentences where the words were encountered.
+Finds the most commonly occuring words in a directory of raw text files.
+Prints a list of top N words, as well as the files and sentences where the words are encountered.

 ## Installation